elenasacristan/treebooks/README.md

 #### Database:

-When working locally I have used the [SQLite](https://www.sqlite.org/index.html) database that comes with django but in production I'm using a [Postgres](https://www.postgresql.org/) database.
+When working locally I have used the [SQLite](https://www.sqlite.org/index.html) database that comes with Django but in production I'm using a [Postgres](https://www.postgresql.org/) database.
 See the schema below:

 ![database](/documents/db_schema/data_schema.png)